Boston Terrier

 The Boston Terrier is a breed of dog originating in the United States of America.
 This "American Gentleman" was accepted in 1893 by the American Kennel Club as a non-sporting breed.
-Color and markings are important when distinguishing this breed from the AKC standard.
-They should be either black, brindle or seal with white markings.
 Boston Terriers are small and compact with a short tail and erect ears.
-The AKC says they are highly intelligent and very easily trained.
-They are friendly and can be stubborn at times.
-The average life span of a Boston Terrier is around 11 to 13 years.

-The American Kennel Club ranked the Boston Terrier as the 21st most popular breed in 2019.
+The Boston Terrier ranked as the 23rd most popular breed in registrations with the American Kennel Club in 2024.